Wouldn’t it be great if after adding content to your WordPress site, the following took place … just from your post address:

 Instead of this …

-(Using permalinks helps search engines and visitors understand what the post is about)
+(Using post name permalinks helps search engines and readers understand what the content is about)

-“Pretty” URLs, or search engine-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:
+“Pretty” permalinks, or SEO-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-- %postname% – A correctly formatted version of your post title.
-For example, if your post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all letters converted to lower case and punctuation symbols deleted) in the URL.
-Tip: You can edit the words in your post titles in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A sanitized version of the post title.
+For example, if the post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all lower case characters and exclamation symbols deleted) in the URL.
+Tip: You can edit the URL wording in the post slug field on the Add/Edit Post/Page screens.

 - %author% – A sanitized version of the author name.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.